MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 - Consider splitting the workload across multiple flows to achieve high scale.

-## Power platform requests Pay-as-you-go
+## Power Platform requests pay-as-you-go

 We revised the Power Platform request limits for all licenses in late 2021.
 The new limits are designed to be sufficient for most customer scenarios.
-For more information on Power Platform request limits, visit the [Requests limits and allocations](../api-request-limits-allocations.md) page.
+For more information on Power Platform request limits, go to [Requests limits and allocations](../api-request-limits-allocations.md).

 For customers with extremely high scale scenarios who need to exceed these limits you can link those environments to Azure subscription.
 By linking the environment, users and flows in the environment can consume more than their limits without being throttled and only pay for the Power Platform requests used above those limits.
 Flows still need to be licensed with a base license (either Power Automate per user, Power Automate per flow, Office 365, Power Apps, or Dynamics).
 For example, if you have Power Automate per user license, you have a limit of 40,000 Power Platform requests/per user/day.
 If the user used 45,000 requests a day, the additional 5,000 requests is multiplied by a $/request rate and billed to the Azure subscription.
 The total amount will be summed and billed based on the customer’s Azure billing cycle.
-Multiple [meters](../pay-as-you-go-meters.md) are turned on when you turn on Pay-as-you-go at the environment.
-See [How to set up Pay-as-you-go](../pay-as-you-go-set-up.md).
+Multiple [meters](../pay-as-you-go-meters.md) are turned on when you turn on pay-as-you-go at the environment.
+Go to [How to set up Pay-as-you-go](../pay-as-you-go-set-up.md).

 ![An image that displays an overview of pay as you go](../media/power-automate-licensing/pay-as-you-go.png)